Importance of Bengali Wedding Rituals & Traditions

-The word ‘Ai buro’ mean bachelor or bachelorette, and ‘bhat’ means Rice.
-So this ritual signifies the last meal of a bachelor life.
+The word ‘Ai buro’ means bachelor or bachelorette, and ‘bhat’ means Rice.
+So this ritual signifies the last meal of a bachelor's life.
 It is one of the most awaited rituals of Bengali marriages.
-A grand feast is prepared for the bride and groom by close relatives, family members and friends.
+A grand feast is prepared for the bride and groom by close relatives, family members, and friends.
 The food menu of the Ai buro bhat includes various mouth-watering veg and non-veg delicacies of Bengal.

-In this Bengali wedding ritual, the senior people from both the families perform a puja where the worship and seek blessings from the ancestors of both the families for the bride and the groom.
+In this Bengali wedding ritual, the senior people from both families perform a puja where they worship and seek blessings from the ancestors of both the families for the bride and the groom.